lynsei/dockistry/README.md

 #### For more information on the features and benefits of our stacks, read our "[why dockistry?](https://github.com/forktheweb/dockistry/blob/master/docs-why.use.this.md)" page.

 # Fullstacks, simplified
 There are a million fullstack considerations, and we've broken them down into one simplistic format and online git [registry](https://labs.stackfork.com:2003/explore/groups) that's easily cloned.
-That registry is what powers our desktop app, and it's constantly updated and curated by our fullstack experts.
-So if you are an expert and just want an organized boilerplate registry, bam!
-Otherwise we handle all the setup for you.
+That registry is what powers our desktop app, and it's constantly updated and curated by our fullstack pterodactyls.

-Our developers are assembling collections of the best opensource products we can find on Github and building out boilerplates that  simplify your start-up.
-Our ultimate goal is to build a tool and community that embraces any platform/ language/ skill level and focuses on improving strategies for building E2E/ Fullstack Apps.
-We have a very detailed plan on how to achieve that, but this is our baseline and it must be constructed before the community.
+They are assembling collections of the best opensource products available Github and building out boilerplates that simplify your setup and give you a roadmap & guide to follow.
+Our ultimate goal is to build a tool backed by a Fullstack community that embraces any platform/ language/ skill level.
+We have a very detailed plan on how to achieve that, but this project is our baseline.